CBBC idents: Corporate Logo (1991–1997)

+CBBC (1997–present)

-Yellow animations
+Yellow animations (1997–2002)

 On 4 October 1997, the new BBC logo was launched by the corporation, and all of the BBC's channels and services received a makeover.
-CBBC was no different, with a new logo and idents package to match a newly refurbished set for TC9.
-The new logo was seen everywhere on every channel in near identical design, so that the BBC's output was centralised, and as a result CBBC's logo featured a 'C' added in front of the BBC blocks logo, with the name of the service added after, be it CBBC One, CBBC Two, CBBC Scotland, CBBC on Nickelodeon and CBBC Choice.
-Whereas before, CBBC tried to portray the end of one service, and the beginning of another, this look made it feel like CBBC was taking over that service.
+CBBC was no exception, with a new logo and idents package to match a newly refurbished set for TC9.
+The new logo was seen everywhere on every channel in near identical design, so that the BBC's output was centralised, and as a result CBBC's logo featured a 'C' added in front of the BBC block logo, with the name of the service added after, be it CBBC One, CBBC Two, CBBC Choice, CBBC Scotland, or CBBC on Nickelodeon.
+Whereas before, CBBC tried to portray the end of one service and the beginning of another, which look made it feel like CBBC was taking over that service.

 The new idents all featured a yellow and black colour scheme and featured a two-dimensional animation based around a surreal concept, an interesting design, or an adventure scene.
 Promotions for the service featured the same promotional style as the other services, with the CBBC logo at the bottom and the programme and channel details centred at the bottom for widescreen, which came later in early 2002.
 Also getting a makeover was the set in TC9.
 Again following the yellow and black theme, notable parts include large CBBC logos extending upright the columns, a large video wall made up of 12 televisions, and a desktop computer used to promote the CBBC website.

-Blobs - Black blobs, similar to those found in a lava lamp object, are seen rising up the screen.

-Cat and Bird - A bird pecks around in seeds and crumbs before finding a worm stuck down a hole.
-Pulling the worm free, the bird finds out it is a cat's tail, who promptly chases after the bird.

-Cat and Mouse - The cat chases a mouse into its hole and lies in wait.
-The mouse emerges disguised under a leaf.
-The cat, impatient, sticks his head in the hole, allowing the mouse to get away.

-Dragon - A dragon scrambles up on to a rock, prepares to take flight, only to fall down to the bottom.

-Fish - A shoal of five fish swim across the screen, turn so they are only seen as thin lines emitting bubbles, before turning back across the screen.
-A longer version of this ident was produced.

-Frog - A frog, sat on a lily pad, spots a fly above him, sticks his tongue out to catch the fly, only to be pulled off into the air.

-Magician - A magician performs the act of pulling his own shirt off, as he attempts to pull something from his top hat (which unfortunately doesn't appear to be a rabbit at all), much to his embarrassment.

-Man and Dog - A man walks his fluffy dog on a lead.
-The dog, however, gets caught on a rock and unravels into a single line, much to the owner's bemusement.